prestsoftware/prest/docs/src/index.rst

 Prest is open-source software and its latest version will always be available online for free.

-To provide the service and monitor abuse, the web hosting provider of https://prestsoftware.com keeps standard access logs.
+To provide the service and monitor abuse, the web hosting provider of https://prestsoftware.com keeps standard webserver access logs.
 This information is deleted after no longer than 24 hours.

 Contact
 -------